Fedict/lod-link/README.md

 curl -v -T test.ttl -H "Content-Type: text/turtle" --basic http://user:pass@link.belgif.be/link
 ```

-## Updating full text search index
+## Reindexing full text search index (POST)

-The (Lucene) full text search index is not updated automatically,
-one has to update the FTS after one or more PUTs.

 This requires HTTP basic authentication (i.e. a username and password)

-Assuming the username is `user` and the password `pass`, the index can be incrementally
+Assuming the username is `user` and the password `pass`, the Lucene index can be reindexed
-updated using curl (or any other HTTP-tool) using the following command:
+with curl (or any other HTTP-tool) using the following command:
 ```
-curl -v --request PATCH --basic http://user:pass@link.belgif.be/link/_reindex
+curl -v --request POST http://user:pass@link.belgif.be/link/_reindex
 ```

 ## Removing a link (DELETE)